STEP 2 – FILING CHARGES: WHO MAKES THE DECISION TO FILE CHARGES?

 The longer a district attorney waits to file charges, the more “stale” a case becomes.
 Witnesses disperse around the country.
 Some may even pass away or suffer from failing memories.
 This process can hurt both the prosecution and defendant.
 Recognizing this, Kansas has adopted a statute of limitations for nearly all crimes.
 These serve as time limits upon when a district attorney may file a complaint for committing a crime.
 After the set number of years passes, the suspect will not be subject to prosecution.

 In Kansas, murder has no statute of limitations.
-However, the Due Process Clause of the Fourteenth Amendment would work to prevent a district attorney for delaying charges in bad faith, even for murder.
+However, the Due Process Clause of the Fourteenth Amendment would work to prevent a district attorney from delaying charges in bad faith, even for murder.
 For example, imagine a man is suspected of murder, but the police investigation reveals that three older neighbors of the man claim he was with them when the killing took place.
 The district attorney decides to wait to file the charge.
 After thirty years, the last of the neighbors passes away and on the date of that neighbor’s death, the charge against the man is filed, even though no new investigation or evidence has been performed on the case.
 The Due Process Clause would likely bar that prosecution because the attorney simply waited for the defendant’s defense to “go cold.”
 To find out more about limitations of filing charges read our page on “How long does a prosecutor have to file charges?”